Universal USB Installer - Bootable Pendrive Software

 UUI - Universal USB Installer software - create bootable USB from ISO

 Using this open source USB boot maker software is easy as 123.
-Simply select your target flash drive, choose your distribution from the list, browse to the ISO file (or choose to download the ISO), and then click Create.
-Once finished, you should have a ready to run Live USB containing the Live operating system, Windows installer, or system diagnostics utility, or advanced system cleaner tool you previously selected.
+To create a bootable USB drive, you simply select your target flash drive, choose your distribution from the list, browse to the ISO file (or choose to download the ISO), and then click Create.
+Once finished, you should have a ready to run Live USB containing the Live operating system, Windows installation media, or system diagnostics utility, or advanced system cleaner tool you previously selected.

 Universal USB Installer - copying ISO to USB